PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vmseries/README.md

                                     used to encrypt this VM's disk
 - `encryption_at_host_enabled`    - (`bool`, optional, defaults to Azure defaults) should all of disks be encrypted by enabling Encryption at Host
-- `proximity_placement_group_id`  - (`string`, optional, defaults to Azure defaults) the ID of the Proximity Placement Group in which the Firewall should be assigned to
 - `diagnostics_storage_uri`       - (`string`, optional, defaults to `null`) storage account's blob endpoint to hold diagnostic files
 - `identity_type`                 - (`string`, optional, defaults to `SystemAssigned`) type of Managed Service Identity that